 File:Official portrait of President Donald J. Trump (Library of Congress).tiff

-index RESOURCE LINKS index ELECTION CALENDAR index LynnLandes@gmail.com
+index RESOURCE LINKS index ELECTION CALENDAR index ABOUT

 NEEDS YOU!

 Hi everyone!
-I'm Lynn Landes of LynnLandes.com I'm a lifelong activist and community volunteer.
-I started The Network as a to help promote and assist our local Republican Party and GOP-related groups and individuals.
-We need Republicans to do their duty and play their part in this "representative democracy".File:Thomas Paine rev1.jpg We need to recruit candidates and staff the polls on Election Day.
-To that end, you are strongly encouraged to join The National GOP.com, State PaGOP.org, PhillyGOP.com (also see Related Groups).
+I'm Lynn Landes of LynnLandes.com I'm a lifelong activist, writer, speaker, and community volunteer.
+I started The Network to help promote and assist our local Republican Party, GOP-related groups, and interested individuals.
+We need Republicans to do their duty and play their part in this "representative democracy".File:Thomas Paine rev1.jpg We need to recruit candidates, staff the polls on Election Day, and so much more.

 Today's Republican Party stands for "common sense", and that includes free speech, voting integrity, government transparency and accountability, public safety, secure borders, meritocracy, plus protecting our jobs, health, and resources.
 We may have disagreements on certain issues, but we agree on our core "common sense" values and the need to fight for them, as brilliantly described by Thomas Paine in the first page of The American Crisis during the American Revolution.

 Philadelphia city government has been dominated by the Democrat Party since 1952, over 70 years... as taxes and crime have gone up, student test scores have gone down, and jobs have gone away.
-A culture of complacency incompetence permeates city government, as the mentally-disabled homeless, panhandlers, and drug addicts continue to haunt city streets.
+A culture of complacency, incompetence, and corruption permeates city government, as the mentally-disabled homeless, panhandlers, and drug addicts continue to haunt city streets.
 Free speech is systematically censored at government public meetings, and our elections are easy to rig, either by accident or design.
 Meanwhile, too many of our older neighborhoods are literally crumbling into rubble.
 It's time for a change.

 Citizens of any nation have both 'rights and responsibilities'.
 Americans' right to "life, liberty, and the pursuit of happiness" is a right we must fight for every day.
 So, let's all pitch in and do our part.
 Join the Republican Party to help build a better future for all Philadelphians!
 Learn more below...